 The Association group premium rates will be determined based on all City Department employees’ and dependents’ experience, including retired employees, and other relevant insurance industry principles.
 The parties will meet annually no later than June 1 to review City plan experience and to consider premium rate and plan changes.

-Section 2.
-Dental.
+Section 22.2 Dental.
 The City will provide for each employee and dependents a dental insurance plan with orthodontic benefits.
 Employees become ineligible for coverage on the last day of the month in which their employment terminates.
 Age limitations for dependents shall coincide with the current insurance agreement.

-Section 3.
-Life.
+Section 22.3 Life.
 The City will provide each COBEA employee with paid 24-hour life insurance protection in the amount of $50,000.
 The City will also provide each COBEA employee with the option of purchasing life insurance to insure the life of each member of the employee’s immediate family, subject to availability and requirements of City’s group life insurance carrier.
 Employees and family members are eligible for coverage on the first of the month following their date of hire and shall become ineligible on the last day of the month in which the employee’s employment terminates except for cases involving disability.

-Section 4.
-Vision Insurance.
+Section 22.4 Vision Insurance.
 The City shall provide each employee and dependents a vision insurance plan.
 Eligibility shall begin on the first day of the month following date of hire and shall end on the last day of the month in which employment terminates.
 Age limitations for dependents shall coincide with the current insurance agreement.

-Section 5.
-Supplemental Voluntary Insurances.
+Section 22.5 Supplemental Voluntary Insurances.
 The City may provide voluntary supplemental insurance coverage to those employees wishing to subscribe at their own cost.

-Section 6.
-Retired Employees.
+Section 22.6 Retired Employees.
 From retirement at age 55 until age 62, the member will be responsible for all costs associated with the retiree insurance plan.
 Under the HDP, this includes the premium, deductible, and OOP costs.
 Retired COBEA members will be eligible to continue on the HDP at either the family or single option.

 Employees hired after August 31, 2011 are eligible for the following: